TeamNewPipe/documentation/docs/01_Concept_of_the_extractor.md

 ## Collector/Extractor pattern

 Before we can start coding our own service we need to understand the basic concept of the extractor.
 There is a pattern you will find all over the code.
 It is called the __extractor/collector__ pattern.
-The idea behind this pattern is that the [extractor](https://teamnewpipe.github.io/NewPipeExtractor/javadoc/org/schabi/newpipe/extractor/Extractor.html) would produce single peaces of data, and the collector would take it and form usable data for the front end out of it.
+The idea behind it is that the [extractor](https://teamnewpipe.github.io/NewPipeExtractor/javadoc/org/schabi/newpipe/extractor/Extractor.html) would produce single peaces of data, and the collector would take it and form usable data for the front end out of it.
 The collector also controls the parsing process, and takes care about error handling.
 So if the extractor fails at any